ToThe curriculum at St Faith’s

 St Faith’s C.E.
 Primary School

-1. To enable children to reach a high standard of literacy and numeracy skills through specific teaching and application of these skills to learning across the curriculum.
+1. To provide a rich and varied curriculum which has its roots based on our school values of Courage, Trust, Love and Hope and promotes diversity and acceptance of all.
+To enable children to reach a high standard of literacy and numeracy skills through specific teaching and application of these skills to learning across the curriculum.
 To ensure staffing has maximum impact and to preserve year group teaching.

 2. To provide a challenging curriculum for all learners which is coherently planned and sequenced to enable children to gain knowledge on which to build future learning.
 The foundation subjects have a key place in the curriculum alongside the teaching of the core subjects.
-Children are taught in separate year groups for English, maths, science and French.
+Children are taught in separate year groups for English and maths in Key Stage 1 and for English, maths, science and French in Key stage 2 .

 3. To allow flexibility of coverage of the prescribed skills and knowledge in the curriculum enabling ownership for both teachers and children across the school.
 Topics are skill led rather than time led.